 Protecting Public Health

-A leading national example of partnerships between health departments and drinking water utilities and other public health stakeholders is the Milwaukee Inter-Agency Clean Water Advisory Council (IACWAC).
-The group was endorsed by Milwaukee Common Council legislation in 1994 and charged with the overall coordination of water quality issues in the community.
+The Milwaukee Inter-Agency Clean Water Advisory Council (IACWAC) is a leading national example of partnerships between health departments and drinking water utilities and other public health stakeholders.
+The council was endorsed by Milwaukee Common Council legislation in 1994 and charged with the overall coordination of water quality issues in the community.

 The IACWAC was highlighted in the U.S. Environmental Protection Agency's (EPA) publication, "Security Information Collaboratives: A Guide for Water Utilities."
 The multi-agency team approach to water and public health issues was found to be highly relevant to managing security concerns involving both water and public health, such as possible contamination of a public water system.